camtodd1/prj-lucid/docs/development_milestones.md

     transitional, conical, transition-edge, and clipped-contour diagnostics.
   - It remains marked experimental and should stay in the debug/development output group until QGIS geometry validation is complete.
+  - Treat the established MOS/NASF controlling OLS POC separately from the new modernised Annex 14 OFS/OES lower-envelope workflow.

 - [ ] Add tests around Controlling OLS geometry contracts where possible outside QGIS.